VII-77/levqor-frontend/replit.md

 ## Overview

 EchoPilot is a comprehensive **enterprise-ready AI automation platform** designed to process tasks from Notion databases using AI (OpenAI via Replit AI Integrations).
-It operates on a 60-second polling cycle, automatically processing triggered tasks, evaluating quality with an 80% QA threshold, and tracking comprehensive job performance metrics including costs, QA scores, token usage, and latency.
+It operates on a 60-second polling cycle with **autonomous scheduling via Replit Workflows**, automatically processing triggered tasks, evaluating quality with an 80% QA threshold, and tracking comprehensive job performance metrics including costs, QA scores, token usage, and latency.

 The platform now includes **enterprise features**: finance & revenue tracking, 30-day forecasting, partner marketplace API, multi-language/multi-currency localization, legal compliance documentation (GDPR/CCPA), and advanced monitoring with self-healing capabilities.
 The system is deployed on Replit Reserved VM at **https://echopilotai.replit.app** and is ready for production use pending legal document review.